wrbi/FBV2MIDI/README.md

 What is missing is the display which i will have done soon.

 As i am not so good with C++, i am looking for contributors who can make a class for the Fbv and one for the vox.
-The classea should have a constructor with a parameter which serial port to use (hardware/software).
+The classea should have a constructor with a parameter which serial port to use (hardware/software) And callback routines for keypressed, key-released, control changed, etc....

 I will add the analysed values the next days.